 1. Super High Heels

 Trust me on this one.
 Only if you are highly trained in the art of walking in high heels for hours on end without looking like a crippled mess then by all means go ahead.
 However, I am not and at the end of the last day, I was wishing I had bought shoes that were a little more comfortable and cuter.
-Oh, well you live and you learn.
+Oh, well you live and you learn for the next blogger conference.

 2. A DSLR camera